-We are pleased to present the following information with respect to Saint Michael's College, Inc. ("Saint Michael's," the "College" or "SMC") and the Project.
-This letter and information contained herein are submitted to Vermont Educational and Health Buildings Financing Agency (the "Agency") for inclusion in its Official Statement relating to the Agency's Revenue Bonds (Saint Michael's College Project), Series 2012 (the "Bonds").
+We are pleased to present the following information with respect to Saint Michael's College, Inc. ("Saint Michael's", the "College" or "SMC"), and the Project.
+This letter and information contained herein are submitted to Vermont Educational and Health Buildings Financing Agency (the "Agency") for inclusion in its Official Statement (the "Official Statement") relating to the Agency's Revenue Bonds (Saint Michael's College Project) Series 2015 (Green Bonds) (the "Bonds").